Skip to main content

 • “This RPG Maker shovelware has a very unoriginal story about two soldiers ending a war, but it does boast some mediocre voice acting to go with the high school fan fiction writing, but that didn't really make any difference as far as public reception goes.”

-• “The gameplay sucks most due to the combat, no healing, no shops, not a lot of story/lore/weapons and armor keep breaking everywhere I turn around.”
+• “The gameplay suffers most due to the combat, no healing, no shops, and not a lot of story/lore.
+Weapons and armor keep breaking everywhere I turn.”

 • gameplay